 Think about this.
 You want to land a big account, you know they currently have a provider that is adequately serving their needs.
 Not great, just adequate.
 But change is painful and sticking with an adequate provider is less painful than rolling the dice on a new provider which may be better, but may be worse.
 You want to be stuck in their minds, not just today on the day of the presentation, you want to be stuck in their minds forever.
 You want them to remember you 9 months from now when they need to make a dentist appointment because they chipped a tooth and their daughter needs a lift home from band practice at 7:00 but son can’t do it because he’ll have the car at his soccer game while his client calls him and tells him he needs a crew onsite tomorrow morning but the subcontractor has other projects scheduled and he’s going to be on the phone for 2 hours starting at 6:00AM to sort this out when his tee time was supposed to be 7:15 and this is the only time he was going to get to play golf with his college friends all summer.

 At that moment, you need to be top-of-freaking-mind.
-That can’t be done if you’re lame.
+That will never happen if you’re lame.

 So figure out what people expect from your marketing and break all the rules.